8. RxJava in the Swing Environment

 public interface IService {

-// n numbers are generated, where n itself is a random number in the interval [minCount, maxCount]
+// n numbers are generated with n itself a random number in the interval [minCount, maxCount]

-// the numbers are generated after a delay of delay milliseconds,
+// numbers are generated after a delay of milliseconds,

 // where [delay] is itself a random number in the interval [minDelay, maxDelay]

-public ServiceResponse getRandom(int a, int b, int minCount, int maxCount, int minDelay, int maxDelay);
+public ServiceResponse getAleas(int a, int b, int minCount, int maxCount, int minDelay, int maxDelay);

 }